uuuusername1/SHT40-ESP32-Sensor-Monitoring-System/README.md

-# SHT40 & ESP32 Sensor Monitoring System
+# SHT40 & ESP32 Tempteraure and humidity to python server

 ## Overview

+Very easy, beginner friendly project.
 This project demonstrates how to set up a real-time sensor monitoring system using an ESP32 microcontroller and the SHT40 temperature and humidity sensor.
 The system sends sensor data to a Python backend running on a server.
 The server then serves this data through an Nginx web server with basic authentication using a Pre-Shared Key (PSK).
 The data is displayed in real-time on a web page.

 ## Components